The service was officially launched (as Hastings & Rother Counselling) in 1992 to provide a counselling service to adults on low income.

 The service was started by a dedicated and determined group of volunteer counsellors and their tutor in response to obvious local needs.
-Some of the founding members are still involved.

-With few resources, no premises or paid employees, all administrative tasks were done from home by volunteers most of whom were also counsellors.
+With few resources, no premises or paid employees, all administrative tasks were done from home by volunteers, most of whom were also counsellors.
 Counselling took place in shared or borrowed premises.
 For six years the service continued in this fashion obtaining short term, modest grants to cover minimal expenses and running costs.

 In March 1998 the service was successful in obtaining a National Lottery Charities Board grant to cover three years’ operating expenses, renting and equipping premises in St Leonards and a salary which allowed Rose Webster to join as part-time Co-ordinator